 So let’s get to it.
 Time to trick…I mean impress your posse with science at home!

-Cool Science is my email newsletter where I share information about future science, new tech developments, as well as tools and resources for STEM at home.
+Make Sense of Science is my email newsletter where I share information about future science, new tech developments, as well as tools and resources for STEM at home.
 It arrives every two weeks and you’ll only hear from me.
 (And Louie)